 Employee Spotlight: Career Advice from Engineers in Training

 If you’re an engineering student, you might be searching for a job or internship right about now.
 It can be stressful, especially this year.
 That’s why we asked two of our Engineers in Training for their best career advice.
-Keep reading for tips from Kirk and Matt, two aspiring Professional Engineers who were in your shoes a few years ago.
+Keep reading for tips from Kirk and Matt, two aspiring engineers who were in your shoes a few years ago.

 Kirk Stewart: Writing is an essential skill, even in the engineering field

 “It is a misunderstanding to do engineering to get away from writing,” Kirk Stewart, Engineer in Training said.

 Kirk works in our Junction City office.
 He graduated from Kansas State University in May 2019 and became an Engineer in Training in July 2019.

 Writing may not seem like the most necessary skill in the engineering world, but Kirk argues that it is essential for engineers.
 He uses his technical writing skills every day to complete drainage reports and communicate with clients.